binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

            }
         }

-    Where as going down the path of [MembershipReboot](https://github.com/brockallen/BrockAllen.MembershipReboot) and [IdentityServer3.MembershipReboot](https://github.com/IdentityServer/IdentityServer3.MembershipReboot) which is a "_User Service plugin for IdentityServer v3 that uses MembershipReboot as its identity management library.
-In other words, you're using IdentityServer v3 and you want to use MembershipReboot as your database for user passwords..._" provides the ability to customise, out of the box.
+    The preferred method is the path of [MembershipReboot](https://github.com/brockallen/BrockAllen.MembershipReboot) and [IdentityServer3.MembershipReboot](https://github.com/IdentityServer/IdentityServer3.MembershipReboot), which is a "_User Service plugin for IdentityServer v3 that uses MembershipReboot as its identity management library.
+In other words, you're using IdentityServer v3 and you want to use MembershipReboot as your database for user passwords..._", you're provided with the ability to customise, out of the box.
 All you need to do is add the properties you require to the already provided [`CustomUser`](https://github.com/IdentityServer/IdentityServer3.MembershipReboot/blob/master/source/WebHost/MR/CustomUser.cs) and the data store schema which is also provided in an Entity Framework project that comes with MembershipReboot.

     {title="IdentityServer3.MembershipReboot\\source\\WebHost\\MR\\CustomUser.cs", linenos=off, lang=C#}
         namespace WebHost.MR {